Pratik0188/Project2SE/README.md

 **Total Estimate:** 6 days

+**Discussion of Plan:**
+In this iteration, we aim to enhance user engagement by implementing features that allow for greater personalization and sharing capabilities.
+The **Edit Profile Picture** feature enables users to express their identity visually, fostering a stronger connection to their profiles.
+Meanwhile, the **Share an Outfit** feature encourages users to showcase their style, facilitating interactions with others in the community.
+By focusing on these user stories, we aim to create a more dynamic platform that resonates with user interests and encourages participation.

 **Discussion of Changes:**
-Fostering these social features can lead to increased user interaction and result in a more vibrant user community.
+The decision to prioritize these social features stems from direct user feedback, which highlighted the desire for more ways to personalize profiles and interact with others.
+By incorporating the ability to edit profile pictures and share outfits, we address users' needs for self-expression and community engagement.
+This strategic shift allows us to strengthen the social fabric of the platform, fostering a vibrant user community.

+**Effect:**
+Implementing these features is expected to significantly boost user interaction and satisfaction.
+The ability to edit profile pictures enhances personal identity within the community, while sharing outfits promotes engagement and conversations among users.
+Overall, these enhancements will likely lead to increased retention and a more active user base, contributing positively to the platform's growth.

 ---

 ## Iteration 10: Streamlining User Experience
+**Duration:** 2 weeks (14 calendar days)
+**Working Days:** 10
+**Developers:** 1
+**Velocity:** 0.6
+**Total Capacity:** 10 days × 1 developer × 0.6 velocity = 6 days
 **Change Event:** We integrated additional user-centric features based on previous feedback.

-**Developers:** 1

 **Selected User Stories for Iteration 10:**